-- Assets include cash; investments reported at market value; the value of outstanding receivables due from students and other parties; and land, buildings, and equipment reported at cost, less accumulated depreciation. - Deferred Outflows of Resources, defined as a consumption of net position that applies to future periods, reports the deferred loss on bond defeasance and certain items associated with the pension and other postemployment benefits liabilities (OPEB) for health and tuition benefits expected to be paid to eligible current and future retirees. - Liabilities include payments due to vendors and students; revenues received but not yet earned; the balance of bonds payable; and amounts estimated to be due for items such as workers' compensation (the System is self-insured), compensated absences (the value of sick and annual leave earned by employees), pension benefits and OPEB. - Deferred Inflows of Resources, defined as an acquisition of net position that applies to future periods, reports the deferred gain on bond defeasance, the fair value of irrevocable split-interest agreements, certain items associated with the pension and OPEB, and unamortized leases receivable. - Net Position, informally referred to as Net Assets or Fund Balance (as it was previously called), is the sum of assets and deferred outflows of resources less liabilities and deferred inflows of resources.
+- Assets include cash; investments reported at market value; the value of outstanding receivables due from students and other parties; land, buildings, and equipment reported at cost, less accumulated depreciation, and right of use and subscription assets less accumulated amortization. - Deferred Outflows of Resources, defined as a consumption of net position that applies to future periods, reports the deferred loss on bond defeasance and certain items associated with the pension and other postemployment benefits liabilities (OPEB) for health and tuition benefits expected to be paid to eligible current and future retirees. - Liabilities include payments due to vendors, employees, and students; revenues received but not yet earned; the balance of bonds payable; and amounts estimated to be due for items such as workers' compensation (the System is self-insured), compensated absences (the value of sick and annual leave earned by employees), pension benefits, OPEB, and lease and subscription liabilities.